vivytpayt/docker-web-server/README.md

-# docker-web-server
+# docker-compose-web-server
-In the address bar, it is passed as the "count " parameter, the count is the amount of resources that you need to request from the source and save in the database.
-The server executes requests asynchronously and asynchronously writes responses to the database.
+In the address bar, passed the "count " parameter, the count is the amount of resources that you need to request from the source and save in the database.
+The server executes requests asynchronously and asynchronously writes responses to the database.\
-## Installation
+Requests are sent to https://dummyjson.com/products/ . \
-- You must have a PostgreSQL.
+Responses are stored in the "products" table.
 - Column in table:
   - ('id', INT),
   - ('title', TEXT),